 As much as I love the traditional Vietnamese spring rolls filled with pork and prawns.
 I also love playing with food and trying different flavor combinations.
 I decided to give the traditional spring rolls a make over and came up with these crispy tofu rainbow spring rolls with peanut tamarind sauce and it also happens to be vegan.
 I swapped out the meat in place of tofu and used different fillings than you would normally find in the traditional ones.
 These rolls contain all the colors of the rainbow that allows you to get your vegetable intake without sacrificing flavor.
 The crispness of the tofu, the savory sweetness of the sauce, the crunch from the vegetables, and the bright notes from the herbs makes for the perfect bite.

 Spring rolls are so versatile, you can add in whatever you like but I would suggest to not skip out on the herbs.
 They are an essential part of Vietnamese cuisine.
 Although these crispy tofu rainbow spring rolls are no where near the authentic version, I personally think herbs is what makes spring rolls truly special.
 It just adds that zing that brings a whole new dynamic to the dish.
-I also enjoy the avocado and mango in these and think they make the perfect compliment to these rolls.
+The sauce is also more Thai based.
+I especially enjoy the avocado and mango in these and think they make the perfect compliment to these rolls.
 The avocado provides that creamy contrast to the crisp vegetables.
-The mango adds that tartness that balances out so well with the peanut tamarind sauce.
+The mango adds that bit of tartness that balances out so well with the peanut tamarind sauce.

 One of the common mistakes I’ve seen others do all the time is soaking the rice paper in water for too long until it becomes flimsy.
-To rehydrate the rice paper, it needs to be submerged in water so that both sides are wet for only 10 seconds shaking off the excess water.
+To rehydrate the rice paper, it needs to be submerged in water so that both sides are wet for about 10 seconds shaking off the excess water.
+I just use cold water but if you use warm water I’d suggest 3-5 seconds at most.
 It will still be stiff once it’s out of the water but it will further soften and become flexible while you add all the other ingredients in.
 This will allow you to get better tight rolls as it is easier to work with.

 Spring rolls are usually served as an appetizer but you can also make these as a meal.
 They are light and refreshing but can also be quite filling.
 The noodles in them helps give it some body and makes it more satisfying as a meal.
 Spring rolls are also great for entertaining.
 I’ve made them plenty of times for parties since it’s a fun way to get together that allows everyone to build their own rolls while enjoying delicious healthy food.